swax/NAISYS/docs/010-hub-security.md

 5. The hub then calls `disconnectAllClients()`.
 All NAISYS instances and supervisors drop.
 Each will reconnect, but only clients that have been given the new key will succeed.

 The rotated key is shown in the supervisor UI's admin page only — it is not pushed to other clients.
 Remote NAISYS instances must be re-configured with the new `HUB_ACCESS_KEY`.

+## Per-user API keys

+Distinct from the hub access key, individual users hold their own API keys for REST endpoints (attachment upload/download, supervisor and ERP HTTP routes).
+All are 32 random bytes hex-encoded and stored as SHA-256 hashes — `hashToken()` is the same helper across the codebase.
+Plaintext is never re-derivable from the DB.
+Two flavors:

+### External keys (supervisor / ERP user-facing)

+Issued from the supervisor Users page and the ERP equivalent.
+The plaintext is shown to the human user once at issue time, then only the hash persists (`apiKeyHash` column on the supervisor and ERP `users` tables, e.g. `apps/erp/server/prisma/schema.prisma:422`).
+Auth middleware hashes the incoming bearer token and looks it up — see `apps/erp/server/src/auth-middleware.ts:79`.
+Lost keys can't be recovered, only re-issued.

+### Internal keys (hub runtime keys for runners / agents)

+NAISYS runners and the agents they host need to call hub REST endpoints (e.g. attachment upload).
+They authenticate with a per-agent `NAISYS_API_KEY` minted by the hub, never displayed to a user.
+Stored as `api_key_hash` on the hub `users` table (`packages/hub-database/prisma/schema.prisma:185`).

+`hubRuntimeKeyService.ts` is the issuer: `issueRuntimeApiKey(userId)` generates 32 random bytes, writes the hash to `users.api_key_hash`, and registers the plaintext with the redaction service so log lines that happen to include the key get scrubbed before DB write. `revokeRuntimeApiKey(userId)` clears the hash and the redactor's per-user plaintext set.

+### Re-issue on hub restart

+Because internal keys are runtime-only, the hub holds the plaintext only in memory.
+After a hub restart it has the hash but not the plaintext, so it can no longer recognize the key in incoming logs to redact it.
+The fix: re-issue.

+The heartbeat carries a `runtimeApiKeys` array (`packages/hub-protocol/src/schemas/heartbeat.ts:36`) — one `{ userId, runtimeApiKey? }` claim per top-level agent the runner is hosting.
+On each heartbeat (`apps/hub/src/handlers/hubHeartbeatService.ts:128`) the hub:

+1. Re-registers each claimed plaintext with the redactor (idempotent; old plaintexts accumulate per user as a `Set` so leaks during a rotation transition window still scrub — the set is cleared on `AGENT_STOP`).
+2. Compares `hashToken(claim.runtimeApiKey)` against `users.api_key_hash`.
+If it matches, nothing to do.
+3. Otherwise mints a fresh key via `issueRuntimeApiKey` and pushes it back over `HubEvents.RUNTIME_KEY_REISSUE`.
+The runner adopts the new key and includes it in subsequent heartbeats.

+Net effect: across any hub restart the agent ends up with a key whose plaintext the hub knows, so redaction stays effective.
+Disconnect alone doesn't trigger re-issue — the DB hash stays valid and the next heartbeat re-registers the plaintext.

+## Redaction service

+`hubRedactionService.ts` strips known secrets from text before it hits the DB or gets rebroadcast.
+It sits in front of any persisted free-form input from clients:

+- `hubLogService.ts:35` — `redactionService.redact(entry.message)` on every log line.
+- `hubSendMailService.ts:33` — `redact(params.subject)` and `redact(params.body)` on every outgoing mail.

+Sources of secrets to scrub:

+1. **DB variables flagged sensitive** — rows from the hub `variables` table where `sensitive = true`, loaded once at service startup (`rebuildDbSecrets`) and rebuilt on every `HubEvents.VARIABLES_CHANGED`.
+Replacement form is `[REDACTED:<key>]` so the variable name leaks but the value doesn't.
+Sorted longest-first so a value that's a prefix of another doesn't get partially replaced.
+2. **Runtime NAISYS API keys** — plaintext registered by `issueRuntimeApiKey` and by heartbeat re-registration, accumulated per `userId` as a `Set` so old plaintexts within an agent's transition window still match.
+Replacement form `[REDACTED:NAISYS_API_KEY:<userId>]`.
+3. **Pattern fallbacks** — generic shapes that catch unregistered tokens: `Authorization: Bearer/Basic ...`, PEM private key blocks, JWTs, AWS access key IDs (`AKIA...`).

+Values shorter than 6 characters are skipped to avoid pathological substitution.
+The redactor only runs on the hub side — clients trust nothing-redacted local logs.

 ### Why no fingerprint-pinning scheme?